 The $S$-module action on $D$ is defined by extending this action on monomials linearly.
-We call $D$ the module of \emph{inverse polynomials} since $D$ is isomorphic as an $S$-module to $H^c_{S_+}(S) = \frac{1}{x_0\cdots x_{c-1}}\kk[x_0^{-1}, \dots, x_{c-1}^{-1}]$.
+We call $D$ the module of \emph{inverse polynomials} since $D$ is isomorphic as an $S$-module to

 The set $M = (0:_D I)$ is a finitely generated $S$-submodule of $D$ called the \emph{Macaulay inverse system} of $I$, and it is well-known that there is bijective correspondence between ideals $I \subseteq S$ such that $R = S/I$ is Artinian and finitely generated $S$-submodules of $D$.
 Given such a submodule $M \subseteq D$, we associate to it the ideal $I = (0:_S M)$.
 There is a close relationship between the Hilbert functions of $I$ and $M$.
 In particular, $R = S/I$ is Gorenstein with socle in degree $r$ if and only if $M$ is generated by a single inverse polynomial of degree $r$.

 Over a field of characteristic zero, it is possible to describe inverse systems by an equivalent action of $S$ on $D$ using partial derivatives.
 In the following sections, we will use only the contraction action defined in the preceding paragraph.